-Today, the state of California has a dozen or so bridges with multiple main titles.
+Today, the state of California has at least 30 bridges with multiple main titles.
+(See here.)

 Following this precedent, it should be possible to simply add an official "Emperor Norton" name — say, "Emperor Norton Bridge" — to stand alongside the "Bay Bridge" name.
 This could be memorialized with a single prominent overhead sign on either end of the bridge and perhaps other such signs at a handful of key bridge approaches around the Bay Area.

 As illustrated below, such a naming would leave in place all current namings for the bridge, including the longtime unofficial name "San Francisco-Oakland Bay Bridge" for the entire bridge system and the name "Willie L. Brown, Jr., Bridge" for the western crossing.
 (The schematic hazards a guess that, at some point, there will be an effort to separately name the eastern "span.")